 This is a tough question.
 I like a lot of products from Allies of Skin as I’ve outlined above.
 I feel that certain ones are worth the steep price tag – the hydrating serum, mandelic serum, and peptides moisturizer for sure.
 But with the other products, I just didn’t see the type of effect I expected with such expensive products – even after testing exclusively for 6 weeks with some of the products.

 The answer to this question is: it depends on the product.
+If you want to test some of their line out, definitely use my code AMBER20 to save yourself some money!

 Allies of Skin is a well thought out, quality skincare line.
 Nicholas has created some incredible formulas and clearly values transparency and effectiveness, two things that really impress me.
 While not every product worked amazingly for me (nor should I expect every product to), I have found a few products within his line that have earned holy grail status.
 I look forward to seeing what else is in store for AOS, and will definitely be testing their new releases & updating this post.